 To start, there are a few important towing terms we need you explain.
 The first is Gross Vehicle Weight (GVW) and the second is Gross Axle Weight (GAW).

 When customers are looking at custom horse trailers, they often ask about beefing up their axles.
 A lot of folks request 7,000 lbs axles and 16 G –rated tires thinking it will help them avoid tire blow out or axle failure.

 Although it would seem that bigger would be better, the fact is that your trailer needs to be able to give a little to provide the smoothest ride.
-When axles are bigger, they’re also stiffer, which has serious consequences for your equine passengers and how smoothly your trailer pulls.
+When axles are too high capacity, they’re also stiffer.
+Overkill axles mean a bouncy, stiff ride that can injure your horse and make it hard to keep your trailer on a bumpy road

-Bigger axles mean a bouncy, stiff ride that can injure your horse and make it hard to keep your trailer on a bumpy road.
 If your horse trailer is too light because you habitually haul it unloaded or only partially loaded, you’ll need to carry more weight to improve the ride or have the axles changed to better reflect the reality of your hauls.

 On the other hand, if you go with axles that are way too light to save money or because you underestimate how much you’ll be hauling, road heat will cause the overloaded axles to chronically overheat.
 Overly light axles may need frequent repairs and you’ll probably go through a lot of tires if you travel very much with your horses.

 “I often compare ride/axle/suspension to tow vehicles,” explained Brad.
 “Think of riding in a half ton crew cab pick-up with no load.
 The ride will be smooth, right?
 Then add 2,000 lbs into the bed of the truck to overload it.
 Suddenly, your ride is rough, bouncy and difficult to control.
 This is like a trailer that has too light of axles.”